Non-Constitutional: Stable Treasury Endowment Program 2.0

 Abstract

-This vote authorizes transfer of another 35 million ARB to the STEP multisig for the next edition of the Stable Treasury Endowment Program (STEP), for diversifying Arbitrum DAOs treasury into real world assets that are stable in value, liquid in conversion and have yield uncorrelated to crypto markets.
-The ARB will be converted by the Arbitrum Foundation only when macroeconomic conditions improve and the total amount obtained is similar to or higher than the first iteration (which got $30 million).
+This vote authorizes transfer of another 35 million ARB to the STEP multisig for the next edition of the Stable Treasury Endowment Program (STEP), to diversify Arbitrum DAOs treasury into real world assets that are stable in value, liquid in conversion and have yield uncorrelated to crypto markets.
 The goal of the STEP program is treasury diversification along with ecosystem growth for Real World Asset (RWA) protocols on Arbitrum.

 Motivation

-This proposal kickstarts the next version of the Stable Treasury Endowment Program, which aims to grow the RWA ecosystem (many of the top protocols do not need grants so much as AUM for their product) while simultaneously diversifying our treasury into stable, liquid and yield-generating assets (the volatility of the ARB token has highlighted the need for prudent diversification based on fixed targets).
+This proposal kickstarts the second edition of the Stable Treasury Endowment Program, which aims to grow the RWA ecosystem (many of the top protocols do not need grants so much as AUM for their product) while simultaneously diversifying our treasury into stable, liquid and yield-generating assets (the volatility of the ARB token has highlighted the need for prudent diversification).

-The RWA sector is currently $12 billion (it was $1 billion at the time of STEP 1), growing at leaps and bounds with much room to grow even further considering the US treasury market by itself is $20 trillion.
+The RWA sector is growing at leaps and bounds with much room to grow even further considering the US treasury market by itself is $20 trillion.
+Arbitrum has grown from only $100k of RWAs in the beginning of 2024 to around $150 million today!
+Only 18% of this volume has come from the DAO itself through STEP 1, with the remaining TVL growing via organic means.
 To stay on top of this competitive sector, we need reliability and consistency in the programs we run for this vertical.

 At the same time, we have seen increasing interest in treasury diversification initiatives across Arbitrum DAO.
-We propose 3 clear principles to follow in dealing with service providers proposing to help with Arbitrum treasury diversification;
+STEP follows 3 clear principles in dealing with service providers proposing to help with Arbitrum treasury diversification;

 The STEP program is an example of how this can take place: an RFP under which projects apply with their product; a committee to review applicants; a program manager to monitor selected products

-1. Diversify the treasury in a manner that also promotes ecosystem growth, by conducting a competitive process where the legitimacy of Arbitrum DAO selecting a providers asset is as valuable as the business they get from it
+• Diversify the treasury in a manner that also promotes ecosystem growth, by conducting a highly competitive and rigorous process where the legitimacy of Arbitrum DAO selecting a provider is as valuable as the business they get

 Accordingly, have projects directly apply in a competitive process on our forum if they want us to diversify into their product and be ratified in some way through a vote, not privately approach a treasury manager to get included